 - Put the ballot paper envelope and the declaration of identity form inside the return envelope and post it back to the Judicial Greffe in time to meet the published deadline.

-You must return your postal voting ballot envelope to the Judicial Greffe, Royal Court House, Royal Square, St. Helier, JE1 1JG, by no later than 12noon on Wednesday 16 May 2018.
+You must return your postal voting ballot envelope to the Judicial Greffe, Royal Court House, Royal Square, St. Helier, JE1 1JG, by the date specified by The Judicial Greffe.

 If you have any questions about voting before election day, please contact the Postal and Pre-Poll voting Officer on 01534 441300 or email [email protected]